 Supply chains are crucial to the economy.
 However, it can also be a challenging industry to work in, especially when it comes to mental health issues such as stress, anxiety and depression — even more so with the curveballs the supply chain industry keeps throwing at us these days.

-First, when COVID-19 forced numerous sectors to slow down and even close their doors for months during the repeated waves of the pandemic, the exact opposite has been happening among supply chains.
+First, when COVID-19 forced numerous sectors to slow down and even close their doors for months during the repeated waves of the pandemic, the exact opposite was happening among supply chains.

 As panic buying swept the nation at the beginning of the lockdowns, and more people required home delivery as retail outlets closed, the demand for goods rose exponentially.
 To meet that demand supply chains have had to stretch themselves to the limit, and while it’s finally begun slowing down nearly three years later now, we’re still far from a return to normalcy.

 This has caused a massive strain on workers across the sector — from logistics managers to drivers — and resulted in heavier and more stressful workloads than ever before.

 For companies looking at ways to better support the mental health of their employees, there are three primary areas to highlight.
 Solutions that address individual mental health challenges faced by different teams through open communication, solutions that provide relief across the company through awareness and support, and solutions that reduce stress and increase job satisfaction through technology.

 Identify individual issues